-- How to file a small claims lawsuit in Colo, IA.
+- How to file a small claim filing in Colo, IA.

 - What to expect during a small claim hearing in Colo, IA.

-- How much going to small claims costs in Colo, IA.
+- How much does going to small claims costs in Colo, IA?

-How Do I File A Small Claims Lawsuit in Colo, IA County?
+How Do I File Small Claims in Colo, IA County?

 You can always sue an individual Colo, IA small claims court if they live in Colo, IA county.
 You can always sue a company in Colo, IA Small Claims Court if their business is located in Colo, IA county.

 You May Be Able To Sue in Colo, IA Small Claims in Other Situations.
 For Example: